 The children led a peripatetic life, often travelling with her from their home in Ireland (the ‘Little Lodge’, where the Churchills lived when his grandfather, the 7th Duke of Marlborough, became Viceroy of Ireland), to the Isle of Wight, to Blenheim and to London.

 Churchill was enormously fond of Mrs Everest and called her ‘Woom’ or ’Woomany’.
 She exerted a considerable influence on him throughout his childhood until she died when he was a young man of twenty-one (he was devastated by her death, and arranged for the erection of a headstone on her grave and paid an annual sum for its upkeep thereafter, a practice which has been continued to this day by The Churchill Centre and the Churchill family).
-For more about Churchill and his nanny, see the National Churchill Museum site.
+Find out more about Winston Churchill and his nanny.

 Get the Churchill Bulletin, delivered to your inbox, once a month.